RocketMap/RocketMap/docs/basic-install/index.rst

   git pull
-  pip install -r requirements.txt --upgrade (Prepend sudo -H on Linux) npm install npm run build
+  pip install -r requirements.txt --upgrade (Prepend sudo -H on Linux) npm run build

+ Watch the `latest changes <https://github.com/RocketMap/RocketMap/commits/develop>`_ on `Discord <https://discord.gg/RocketMap>`_ to know when updating will require commands other than above.

 **IMPORTANT** Some updates will include database changes that run on first startup.
-These can take a while to update.
 You should run only **one** ``runserver.py`` command until you are certain that the DB has been updated.
-You will know almost immediatly that your DB needs updating by seing the following in the log/terminal screen **Detected database version 7, updating to 8** when it's done the log/terminal will continue as normal.
-This can take a while so be patient.
-Once it's done you can start all your instances like you normally would.
+You will know almost immediately that your DB needs updating if **Detected database version x, updating to x** is printed in the console.
+This can take a while so please be patient.
+Once it's done, you can start all your instances like you normally would.